 Let me also comment about adult Bible studies.
 The next time someone tells you that they are involved in a Bible study, ask what they are studying.
 You will find that few are actually studying the Bible.
 In most cases, they are studying a book by Philip Yancey or another popular author.
 While Yancey and other popular authors provide an important service, substituting their work for the study of God’s word constitutes unfaithful discipleship.

 “and shall talk of them when you sit in your house, and when you walk by the way“ (v.
 7b).
 The technical word for this kind of expression is “merism.”
-A merism is “a rhetorical term for a pair of contrasting words (such as near and far) used to express totality or completeness” (definition from www.about.com).
+A merism is a pair of contrasting words (such as near and far) used to express totality or completeness.
 In that example, “near and far” mean “everywhere.”
 In this verse, “when you sit in your house, and when you when you walk by the way” means “wherever you are.”

 “When you sit in your house.”
 We need to persuade parents that Christian education begins at home.
 We need to encourage them to read Bible stories to their children, preferably from age appropriate Bible story books.

 We need to have good children’s Bible story books in our church libraries—and lists of such books with places where they can be ordered online (such as Christian Book Distributors or Amazon)—and some idea of prices.

 We need to give children age-appropriate Bibles, such as the NIV Adventure Bible, when they are in third or fourth grade—and regular Bibles when they start high school.

 We need to encourage parents to pray with their children on a regular basis—and to say grace at the table.